 · Be aware of how we appear to a non-cycling observer.

-· Do not arrive for elevenses too early; aim for 30 minutes before departure which should be sufficient for refreshments and any other preparations.
+· Do not arrive too early for the start; aim for 30 minutes maximum before departure which should be sufficient for refreshments and any other preparations.

-· Similar separation should be practiced at lunch and tea; in fact, publicans may already insist on this as a condition of booking.
-If we ignore this, we will not be permitted to return.
+· Similar separation should be practiced at lunch and tea; refreshment venues may already insist on this as a condition of entry.
+If we ignore this, we may not be permitted to return.

-· Departure times should remain staggered by 20mins minimum to reduce the chance of meeting at lunch.
+· Departure times should be staggered by 20mins to reduce the chance of groups meeting later during the ride.

-· Where possible leaders should consider separate meeting places for A’s and B’s.
+· Where possible leaders should consider separate meeting places for their groups (including Wayfarers A and B rides).

 Responsibility for this rests with each one of us, but ride leaders are requested to remind their riders if required.

-All other instructions on group riding remain the same, see here.
+instructions on group riding should continue to be observed, see here.